Sculpture across the Generations

 The arts have been recognised by Public Health England as beneficial to health and wellbeing, whilst social interaction is essential to limit the loneliness and isolation increasingly faced by older people.
 This project takes inspiration from Channel 4’s “ Old People’s Home for 4 Year Olds’ which demonstrated the life-changing impact of connecting the old and young.

-The art created will be exhibited at the Royal Society of Sculptors, whilst photographs and film will document the experience.
+The art created was exhibited at the Royal Society of Sculptors, whilst photographs and a film (see below) document the experience.

 Health tests will measure changes in the dexterity, mental recall, mobility and wellbeing of the care home residents to assess if involvement in creativity and interaction with children has had a positive impact.
 Children will have the opportunity to learn about dementia and old age, whilst improving their communication skills.
 The ultimate aim is to break down barriers between the generations through art.